RedGhoul/COS_Systems/Report_1/Project_related_Background_and_Research_Review/Different_Types_Neural_Networks.md

 Convolutional Neural Networks take advantage of the fact that the input consists of images and they constrain the architecture in a more sensible way.
 In particular, unlike a regular Neural Network, the layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth.
 (Note that the word depth here refers to the third dimension of an activation volume, not to the depth of a full Neural Network, which can refer to the total number of layers in a network.)

 (insert CNN visualization here)

  - Left: A regular 3-layer Neural Network.
 Right: A ConvNet arranges its neurons in three dimensions (width, height, depth), as visualized in one of the layers.
 Every layer of a ConvNet transforms the 3D input volume to a 3D output volume of neuron activations.
 In this example, the red input layer holds the image, so its width and height would be the dimensions of the image, and the depth would be 3 (Red, Green, Blue channels).

+ ## What is a recurrent neural network (RNN)
+A recurrent neural network (RNN) is a class of artificial neural network where connections between units form a directed graph along a sequence.
+This allows it to exhibit dynamic temporal behavior for a time sequence.
+Unlike feedforward neural networks, RNNs can use their internal state (memory) to process sequences of inputs.
+This makes them applicable to tasks such as unsegmented, connected handwriting recognition or speech recognition.

+Recurrent networks are distinguished from feedforward networks by that feedback loop connected to their past decisions, ingesting their own outputs moment after moment as input.
+It is often said that recurrent networks have memory.
+Adding memory to neural networks has a purpose: There is information in the sequence itself, and recurrent nets use it to perform tasks that feedforward networks can’t.

+That sequential information is preserved in the recurrent network’s hidden state, which manages to span many time steps as it cascades forward to affect the processing of each new example.
+It is finding correlations between events separated by many moments, and these correlations are called “long-term dependencies”, because an event downstream in time depends upon, and is a function of, one or more events that came before.
+One way to think about RNNs is this: they are a way to share weights over time.